rusiaaman/wcgw/README.md

 ###  🪜 Steps:
 1. Run the [cli client](https://github.com/rusiaaman/wcgw?tab=readme-ov-file#client) in any directory of choice.
-2. Share the generated id with the GPT: `https://chatgpt.com/g/g-Us0AAXkRh-wcgw-giving-shell-access`
+2. Share the generated id with this GPT: `https://chatgpt.com/g/g-Us0AAXkRh-wcgw-giving-shell-access`
 3. The custom GPT can now run any command on your cli

 ## Client